Winter Recreation in the Porcupines Mountains Wilderness State Park

 Four main cross county trails make up the Nordic trail system, about 26 miles of groomed double tracks that wrap around the ski-slope area: Superior Loop is one and one half miles long; Deer Yard Trail is three miles, River Trail is seven miles and Union Spring Trail is 12 miles.
 Cross Country Ski Map

-Cross-country skiers get a free lift ticket in their package to access Alpine trails.
 Two warming shelters are on the trails, which park employees stock with wood.
 Skiers can build a fire in the stove, if one is not already going.
 Deer and other wildlife are in abundance.
 There are trails for all levels of experience from novice to advanced.
 The East and West Vistas overlook spectacular Lake Superior from the tip of the Porkies.
 Fresh powder snow off the Lake insures the best of conditions.

 Dowhnill Skiing and Snowboarding

-The Porkies has 11 miles of slope covering 100 acres over a 320 acre area.
+The Porkies has 11 miles of slope covering 100 acres over a 400 acre area.
 Seven fine intermediate trails, five challenging expert trails and three novice trails give skiers of all skill levels a place to explore their talents.
 The vertical drop is 641 feet, the highest in Michigan and Wisconsin, and among the highest in the Midwest.
 One novice trail is 5,800 feet long.

 Tows